spatialos/UnrealGDK/SpatialGDK/Documentation/content/workers/set-up-offloading.md

     ![img]({{assetRoot}}assets/specify-launch-configuration.png)
 6. After you define the load balancing strategy, in the **Instances to launch in editor** field, specify the number of instances of each worker type to be launched, as is shown in the screenshot above in blue rectangle.

+### For cloud deployments

+To specify the launch configuration for the cloud deployment, in addition to the steps that you complete for the local deployment, you must also take the following steps:
+1. Create a copy of the auto-generated launch configuration from `...\Intermediate\Improbable\DefaultLaunchConfig,json` to the directory where you keep your launch configuration files (usually `spatial`).
+For more information, see [Auto-generated launch configuration file]({{urlRoot}}/content/toolbars#auto-generated-launch-config-for-pie-server-worker-types).
+2. Open the new launch configuration file, and remove the `manual_worker_connection_only` option from all workers so that the Runtime requests the start of managed workers.

 ## 3. Configure Actor groups